-As I sit down to write this, all my engagements for the next two months have been cancelled or “postponed.”
-India trip, cancelled.
-Industry conferences, cancelled.
-Our in-person SEO training course, cancelled.
+As I sit down to write this, all my engagements for the next two months have been canceled or “postponed.”
+India trip canceled.
+Industry conferences canceled.
+Our in-person SEO training course was canceled.

 Those that host events are doing what it takes to not contribute to the spread of the novel coronavirus.
 And it’s impacting the businesses that depend on these gatherings.

 But opportunities are emerging from this.
-And even though we may get to a place soon where we can convene again, in person, it’s likely that we’re facing a new normal in educational SEO gatherings.
+And even though we may get to a place soon where we can convene again in person, we’re likely facing a new normal in educational SEO gatherings.